sharonchrista/dl_demo/README.md

 ## GitHub Pages

-After enabling GitHub Pages for the `main` branch/root folder in repository settings, the site is available at:
+The site is available at:

 https://sharonchrista.github.io/dl_demo/